do-not-track-me/isothiazoline-allergy/safe-and-unsafe-products.md

 - Extreme stain and odour remover (for pet stains) (BIT)

 # these have caused a reaction, but i haven't confirmed the specific chemical
-- any product that contains perfume
+- Products containing perfume
-- all fabric softeners
+- Most fabric softeners
 - minirisk liquid products
 - ecover liquid products
 - vanish products
-- various air fresheners (many of these actually contain quite dodgy stuff)
+- various air fresheners (some of these actually contain quite dodgy stuff)